How does your company respond to an internal emergency?

 Drill

-Basic tabletop – Uses written and verbal scenarios to evaluate the effectiveness of an organization’s emergency management plan and procedures, and to highlight issues of coordination and assignment of responsibilities.
-Tabletop exercises do not physically simulate specific events, do not utilize equipment, and do not deploy resources.
-Advanced tabletop – Same as a Basic tabletop, with the addition of a Simulation Team present in the exercise room.
+Basic tabletop – Uses written and verbal scenarios to evaluate the effectiveness of an organization’s emergency management plan and procedures and to highlight coordination and responsibility issues.
+Tabletop exercises do not physically simulate specific events, do not use equipment, and do not deploy resources.

 Functional

 Simulates a disaster in the most realistic manner possible without moving real people or equipment to a real site.
-A Functional exercise utilizes a carefully designed and scripted scenario, with timed messages and communications between players and simulators.
+A Functional exercise uses a carefully designed, scripted scenario with timed messages and communications between players and simulators.

 Full-Scale

-Tests the mobilization of all or as many as possible of the response components, takes place in “real time,” employs real equipment, and tests several emergency functions.¹
+Tests the mobilization of all or as many response components as possible, takes place in “real time,” employs real equipment, and tests several emergency functions.1

 One Final Word